 (Updates prices, analyst comments)

-* Dollar falls broadly after weak U.S. data; Iraq violence weighs
+* Dollar falls broadly after weak U.S. data; Iraq violence

 * Yen gains ahead of Bank of Japan meeting

 * Kiwi jumps after RBNZ raises rates, keeps hawkish bias